hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes target_roster_hash = 3;

   /**
-   * The share id establishes a global ordering of shares across all shares in the network.
+   * The share index establishes a global ordering of shares across all shares in the network.
 It corresponds to the
-   * index of the public share in the list returned from the TSS library when the share was created.
+   * index of the public share in the list returned from the TSS library when the share was created for the source
+   * roster.
    */
-  uint64 share_id = 4;
+  uint64 share_index = 4;

   /**
-   * The tss_message is the raw bytes of the TssMessage generated by the node for the share_id.
+   * The tss_message is the raw bytes of the TssMessage generated by the node for the share_index.
    */
   bytes tss_message = 5;

   /**
-   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash, share_id,
+   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash, share_index,
-   * tss_message) using its private `tssEncryptionKey`.
+   * tss_message) using its private gossip signing key.
 The signature is verified by other nodes using the public
-   * `tssEncryptionKey` of the node sending this transaction.
+   * signing key of the node sending this transaction.
    */
   bytes signature = 6;
 }